Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: SANS cross sections of product states

-For individual product states ($c=\{0,1\}$), the Fourier components $\Gamma_{ij}^{\alpha\beta}$ disappear completely under the assumption that $i\neq j$.
+For the product states ($c\in \{0,1\}$), the Fourier components $\Gamma_{ij}^{\alpha\beta}$ vanish under the assumption that $i\neq j$.
 In this case, the only contribution stems from the diagonal elements related to on-site correlations:

-where we omitted the terms that vanish for either $c=0$ or $c=1$.
+where we omitted the terms that vanish regardless whether $c=0$ or $c=1$.
 Moreover, due to the symmetric term $\delta_{\alpha\beta}-q_\alpha q_\beta$ in the cross section \eqref{eq:cross section}, the antisymmetric complex term does not contribute to the final observable.
 These structure factors do not depend on the wave vector $\bm q$ and only contribute to the background.
 Unlike the response of the skyrmion and antiskyrmion MPS, the connected cross sections of their product-state counterparts therefore show no significant structure.
-The cross sections of the individual product states are shown in \cref{fig:ps_sans}.
+The cross sections of the individual product states and their symmetric superposition are shown in \cref{fig:ps_sans}.
 The conical structure of the cross sections is present merely because of the term $q_\alpha q_\beta$ in the definition \eqref{eq:cross section}.